jw-zima/credit-admission-prediction-python/README.md

     │
     ├── main.py            <- Script with all steps required to retain the classification model │
+    ├── mlruns             <- Folder storing artifacts, metrics, params, tags and metadata │                         for each model training experiment
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),